gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *Switch to more permissive elaboration model*

-  If the compilation was performed using the static model, enable the dynamic model with compilation switch :switch:`-gnatE`.
+  If the compilation was performed using the static model, enable the dynamic model with compiler switch :switch:`-gnatE`.
 GNAT will no longer generate implicit ``Elaborate`` and ``Elaborate_All`` pragmas, resulting in a behavior identical to that specified by the Ada Reference Manual.
 The binder will generate an executable program that may or may not raise ``Program_Error``,